 Also, they must know basic medical techniques and be able to serve them with precision and accuracy.

 These medical assistants handle the administrative tasks of a medical office or clinic.

 They may be responsible for scheduling appointments, billing, coding, maintaining patient records, and answering phones.

-Plus, they may also be responsible for ordering supplies, managing the front desk, and other office-related tasks.
+They may also order supplies, manage the front desk, and do other office-related tasks.

 Also, they should know medical terminology and be proficient in computer applications and programs.

 While hiring a full-time staff member or outsourcing your administrative tasks may be tempting, this can be expensive.